AlexMR2000/Cocktail_Robot_Dashboard/README.md

 `git clone https://github.com/AlexMR2000/Cocktail_Dashboard`

-3. Install the required packages with the following command:
+2. Install the required packages with the following command:

 `pip install -r requirements.txt`

-4. Update the configuration file with the required parameters.
+3. Update the configuration file with the required parameters.
 The configuration file is located at config/config.json and src/config.py. #TODO
-5. Run the project with the following command:
+4. Run the project with the following command:
 `#TODO`
-6. The Dashboard can be accessed at the configured port.
+5. The Dashboard can be accessed at the configured port.
-7. Load all CPEE models that are located in the CPEE folder #TODO Link
+6. Load all CPEE models that are located in the CPEE folder #TODO Link
-8. Start one or more CPEE models and watch the Dashboard's magic
+7. Start one or more CPEE models and watch the Dashboard's magic

 ## Demo with Images and Videos

--- link to Syn&Share Folder --
+In the folder docs (#TODO Link) there are useful images and videos documenting the functionalities of this project including a process and user perspective.

 ## API Documentation

 ### Logger

+The application serves as a logging service, capturing event data sent through HTTP POST requests to a specified endpoint ´/writelogtodb´.
+It processes the incoming data and stores it in a structured format within an SQLite database.
+The service is built using Flask, a micro web framework for Python, making it lightweight and suitable for both development and production environments.

+#### Setting up

+The database is configured to store logs in a table named logs, containing various fields such as timestamps, event types, instance details, activities, and annotations among others.
+The ´setup_database´ function is responsible for creating this table if it does not already exist.

+#### API Endpoint `/writelogtodb`

+This endpoint accepts POST requests containing event log data.
+The data is expected to be in a form-encoded format with a key named notification holding a JSON string of the event details.
+The application parses this data, along with other form fields, to extract relevant information such as event timestamp, type, instance details, activity information, and annotations

+#### Function Descriptions

+`get_db_connection()`
+Establishes a connection to the SQLite database and sets the row factory to sqlite3.Row for convenient row access.

+`setup_database()`
+Ensures the existence of the logs table within the database, creating it with the appropriate schema if necessary.

+`write_log_to_db()`
+Main function for processing incoming POST requests.
+It extracts data from the request, formats it appropriately, and inserts it into the logs table in the database.
+In case of errors during database operations, it returns an HTTP 500 response.

+#### Error Handling

+The application includes basic error handling, particularly for database operations within the write_log_to_db function.
+Errors are caught, logged to the console, and result in an HTTP 500 response to indicate a server error.

 ### Dashboard Backend